rust-lang/book/src/ch04-01-ownership.md

 In other words, there are two important points in time here:

-- When `s` comes ‘into scope’, it is valid.
+- When `s` comes "into scope", it is valid.
-- It remains so until it ‘goes out of scope’.
+- It remains so until it "goes out of scope".

 At this point, things are similar to other programming languages.
 Now let’s build on top of this understanding by introducing the `String` type.